ajiteshdeb/AWS-Notes/Compute Service/lambda.md

 - we work on $LATEST version and it's mutable.

 > Because different versions have unique ARNs this allows us to effectively manage them for different environments like Production, Staging or Development.

+## Lambda Aliases
+Lambda aliases are *pointers* to a specific Lambda version.
+- We can enable Blue / Green deployment by creating a dev, test, prod aliases and have them point at different lambda versions with different weights .
+- They are mutable and have own ARN.
+- Aliases enable stable configuration of event triggers / destinations.
+- Aliases cannot reference aliases.

+## Trafic shifting